TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Next, you should specify a rule which resolves `this` to the implicit definition you just added.
 Again, you should use the constructor for `this` as the name in this rule.

-Finally, you can define a typing rule which uses `type-lookup` to create a task which looks up the type of `this`.
+Finally, you can define a typing rule which looks up the type of `this`.
-You need to make sure that `type-lookup` is applied to the term matched by the rule, not to a new term `This()`.
+You need to make sure that `definition of` is applied to the term matched by the rule, not to a new term `This()`.
-You can achieve this by matching with a variable and an additional check, that this variable matches `This()`:
+You can achieve this by matching with a variable `v` and a term `e` matching `this`:

-    create-type-task(|ctx):
-      e -> ...
+    v@e: ty
-      where
+    where definition of v ...
-        This() := e
-      ; task   := <type-lookup(|ctx)> e

-Note that it is currently not possible to specify this rule in TS.

 #### Method Calls